· By Laroot World INC

 Three Sisters Stew

-Parts included: Corn, Bean & Squash Stew and Ancient Grains
+- Corn, Bean & Squash Stew

 Native American people relied on a sacred trio of crops known as the Three Sisters — corn, beans, and squash.
 When planted together, these crops grow in perfect harmony, supporting each other's unique needs, just as any sisterhood should.
 Our dish is a tribute to these ancient ingredients, uniting them to create a stew that's rich in protein and vitamins — it's no wonder these crops were often called "the sustainers of life."